Ciriaco Sforza: Club career

 Sforza initially had trouble settling in at Bayern, and after one season at the club he moved to Italy.
-He signed for Internazionale, where he was united with former Swiss national team manager Roy Hodgson.
-Sforza was regarded as one of the most promising young Swiss players at the time, and he made a notable debut with Inter, scoring the matching winning goal in 1–0 away win on 7 September 1996 against Udinese.
-Despite the initial glimpses of his potential, Sforza also had a difficult time at Internazionale.
+He signed for Inter Milan, where he was united with former Swiss national team manager Roy Hodgson.
+Sforza was regarded as one of the most promising young Swiss players at the time, and he made a notable debut with Inter, scoring the winning goal in a 1–0 away win on 7 September 1996 against Udinese.
+Despite the initial glimpses of his potential, Sforza also had a difficult time at Inter Milan.
 Although Hodgson had initially purchased him as to function as a playmaker, to solve Inter's lack of creativity in midfield, Sforza had problems performing consistently, and he spent a lot of time on the bench, although he was able to reach the UEFA Cup final with the club, and also managed a third-place finish in the league.
 During his time with Inter, Sforza became known for his inconsistency in Serie A, and he is famously remembered in Italy for being referenced in the Italian film Tre Uomini e una Gamba, by Italian comedic trio Aldo, Giovanni e Giacomo; in the film, Aldo states that he had to purchase Sforza's number 21 Inter jersey as Ronaldo's was out of stock.

 After a single season with Inter, he moved once again – but this time to known territory.
-In time for the 1997–98 season, Sforza moved back to Kaiserslautern where he immediately made an impression, experiencing a more successful stint with the club and finally demonstrating strong and consistent performances, which justified his reputation as one of the leading Swiss players of his generation.
+In time for the 1997–98 season, Sforza moved back to Kaiserslautern, where he immediately made an impression, experiencing a more successful stint with the club and finally demonstrating strong and consistent performances, which justified his reputation as one of the leading Swiss players of his generation.
 Even though Kaiserslautern had just been promoted from the 2.
 Bundesliga, Kaiserslautern became German champions, beating Sforza's other former team, German giants FC Bayern, to the title.
 Sforza spent two more seasons at Kaiserslautern, impressing commentators and fans alike.

 In 2000, he decided to give FC Bayern Munich another try.
 Once again, he failed to perform and spent a lot of time on the sidelines, although he later managed to participate in a more successful period with the club.
 FC Bayern had many star players competing for places, and the team won both the 2000–01 Bundesliga and 2000–01 UEFA Champions League titles that season.
 After two seasons at Bayern, he returned to Kaiserslautern for a third spell in 2002.
-The aging and now somewhat injury-prone Sforza helped FCK avoid relegation, however, in October 2005, he had a public falling-out with the club and was blackballed.
+The ageing and now somewhat injury-prone Sforza helped FCK avoid relegation; however, in October 2005, he had a public falling-out with the club and was blackballed.
 He retired at the end of the season, in summer 2006.